emberjs/guides/source/models/index.md

 ## Adapter

-An **adapter** is an object that translates requests from Ember (such as "find the user with an ID of 123") into a requests to a server.
+An **adapter** is an object that translates requests from Ember (such as "find the user with an ID of 123") into requests to a server.

 For example, if your application asks for a `Person` with an ID of `123`, how should Ember load it?
 Over HTTP or a WebSocket?
 If